commercetools/commercetools-docs-kit/CONTRIBUTING.md

 #### [gatsby-theme-api-docs](./packages/gatsby-theme-api-docs)

-This package implements a Gatsby theme on top of the core theme [gatsby-theme-docs](./packages/gatsby-theme-docs) and is used to document an HTTP API that implements the RAML spec.
+This package implements a Gatsby theme on top of the core theme [gatsby-theme-docs](./packages/gatsby-theme-docs) and is used to document an HTTP API that is defined using a RAML API specification.

 #### [gatsby-theme-docs](./packages/gatsby-theme-docs)